How to install WSL2 on Windows 10

 WSL 2 is a new version of the Windows Subsystem which primary goals are to increase file system performance, as well as adding full system call compatibility.
 The Linux kernel is executing in parallel to the Windows one, in a very light hypervisor (a low resource consuming virtual machine).

-If you are interested in learning more about what is WSL and what does, along with the differences between version 1 and 2, you can check the official Microsoft docs.
+If you are interested in learning more about what is WSL and what it does, along with the differences between version 1 and 2, you can check the official Microsoft docs.

 Enabling WSL on your Windows